RubberDuckEng/safe_wren/README.md

 ## Ordered goals?
 * Time the tests / make faster (next is vec::alloc from method calls)
-* Add a version of compile/interpret that takes bytes (for C compat).
 * Fancier test_expectations system
  ** Config / Expectation pairs (c | FAIL, RUST | TIMEOUT)
 * Teach test.py how to easily switch between rust and c_rust and c
-* Upvalues
- ** May require us to combine all CallFrame stacks into one common stack?
-    since upvalues wish to compare offsets within the stack.
 * Re-enable benchmarks which depend on upvalues.
 * remove all uses of 'as' (use into() instead).
 * validate_superclass could now use ClassSource to validate internal, etc.